 Digital textile printing can be done with a huge range of fabrics, each offering different properties, and is often able to be ordered and made quickly using a range of methods.

-Textile printing is a specialist process whereby a roll of fabric is printed upon with a large format ink-jet printing machine.
+Textile printing is a specialized process whereby a roll of fabric is printed upon with a large format ink-jet printing machine.

-It works in a similar way to a standard desktop printer; here, multiple printing heads that contain numerous fine nozzles will squirt out droplets of inks to a pre-treated fabric.
+It works similarly to a standard desktop printer.
+Multiple printing heads that contain numerous fine nozzles will squirt out droplets of inks to a pretreated fabric.

-The definition of the image is not always going to be crystal-clear when you compare to other types of fabric printing methods, such as sublimation.
-Also, depending on the colors, materials, and design; you will need to consider the best option for your textile printing method of choice.
+The definition of the image is not always going to be crystal clear when you compare it to other types of fabric printing methods, such as sublimation.
+Also, depending on the colors, materials, and design, you will need to consider the best option for your textile printing method of choice.

-There are other things, such as, the texture of the fabric, the inks, the pre-treatment agent, the temperature, and the humidity; all of which can play a role in the end result you can expect from a textile printing service.
+There are other things (such as the texture of the fabric, the inks, the pretreatment agent, the temperature, and the humidity) that can play a role in the end result you can expect from a textile printing service.

 Direct digital textile printing gives you the freedom to use a range of designs and/or colorways for your printing on a single roll of fabric.